huishenlab/biscuit/index.md

 For your convenience, BISCUIT is available either as a precompiled binary (for macOS and Linux), as source code for compilation on your own machine, or as a Docker container.
-In either the first two cases, the `biscuit` binary is the main entry point for working with BISCUIT.
+In the first two cases, the `biscuit` binary is the main entry point for working with BISCUIT.

 ### Download Source Code and Compile